qld-gov-au/pattern-library/source/patterns-for-web-forms.md

 - when the form is loaded (browsers may keep radio buttons checked when a form is refreshed).

 Relevance can be implemented with custom scripting or text based instructions.
-Place the custom script after the page footer, or use jQuery's ready event.v
+Place the custom script after the page footer, or use jQuery's ready event.
 #### XHTML
 ##### Example: markup
 ```html